-In 2015, the Commission provided 7 classes to 56 participants in Classification training, 2 classes to 3 participants in Population reporting, 3 classes to 51 participants in Legislative Updates and 6 classes to 164 participants in What to Expect During an Inspection training.
+In 2016, the Commission provided 3 classes to 116 participants in Classification training, 3 classes to 12 participants in Population reporting and 7 classes to 254 participants in What to Expect During an Inspection training.

-Finally, Commission staff introduced a new training program entitled "Assessing for Suicide, Medical and Mental Impairments".
+Commission staff continued the "Assessing for Suicide, Medical and Mental Impairments" course.
 The course was created with multiple state agencies, including the Texas Commission on Law Enforcement, Texas Correctional Office on Offenders with Medical and Mental Impairments, and other state agencies.
 Unique to this course is the inclusion of staff from local mental health authorities in teaching the course.
-In 2015, the course provided training to 194 participants in 5 classes.
+In 2016, the course provided training to 477 participants in 10 classes.

-In addition to the training classes, the Commission conducted training sessions at the annual Texas Jail Association (TJA) Conference in Austin, Texas, the Jail Management Issues Conference in Galveston, Texas and at the Sheriff's Association Conference in San Antonio.
+In addition to the training classes, the Commission conducted training sessions at the annual Texas Jail Association (TJA) Conference in Austin, Texas, the Jail Management

+Issues Conference in Galveston, Texas and at the Sheriff's Association Conference in San Antonio.
 In addition, a "Jailpardy!!" game was conducted at the TJA Conference, as well.
 All presentations received positive evaluations from the attendees and participants alike.